Zr0den/miniProjektLLM/README.md

 ### SET-UP ###
 Have OLLAMA hosted locally - preferably on 11434, as OllamaChatCompletionClient uses it as standard.
+IF NO OLLAMA --> https://ollama.com/

+Have a LLM running on your local OLLAMA, run commands --> ollama serve --> ollama run mistral

+IF you are not running Mistral then refer to coin.py & coin_30_days.py --> LINE 10 & change "mistral" to desired LLM.

 Select .venv as python interpreter.
 (CTRL + SHIFT + P) --> Python: Select Interpreter

 in terminal, make sure you're in the right environment "c:/somewhere/in/your/folders/MiniProjectAIAgent" then do: